jtoy7/2024_AS_Pver_genomics/pver_gwas_batch3_data_processing.md

 ## Joint genotyping with GenotypeGVCFs
-This step is parallelized by genomic region to speed up processing time, since GenotypeGVCFs doesn't have internal parallelization options.
+This step is also parallelized by genomic region to speed up processing time, since GenotypeGVCFs doesn't have internal parallelization options.

 <br>